Navigating Disputed Wetlands

 Key Features

-- An alert in the Waters section of the Executive Summary card advising that their AOI intersects a Disputed Wetland.
+- An Executive Summary Alert: A notification within the Waters card advising that their AOI intersects a Disputed Wetland.

 Transect considers a wetland "non-disputed" if it meets one of the following criteria: